Scaling Laws for Predicting Downstream Performance in LLMs: Conclusion

 \section{Conclusion}

-This paper introduces a two-stage \approach solution to predict downstream performance in LLMs by leveraging pre-training loss.
-Encouraged by promising preliminary results, we propose \approachmix, a core solution for performance prediction that addresses the practical challenges of integrating pre-training data from diverse sources.
-The effectiveness of \approachmix is validated through extensive experiments.
+This paper introduces a two-stage \approach solution to predict downstream performance in LLMs by leveraging the pre-training loss to address the challenges of LLMs' emergent abilities.
+In addition, we propose \approachmix, a core solution for performance prediction that addresses the practical challenges of integrating pre-training data from diverse sources.
+The effectiveness of \approach and \approachmix is validated through extensive experiments.
+Furthermore, we demonstrate both the effectiveness of our selected analytical forms and the utility of \approachmix in optimizing data mixtures to enhance downstream task performance.